 The City's Land Use Bylaw, Bylaw 9/2005, as amended, controls development of the lands within the neighbourhood.
 All of the lands within the plan area have been redistricted.
-Changes to the land use district require an amendment to the Land Use Bylaw, prior to subdivision and development.
-The power line right-of-way is districted Direct Control.
+Changes to the land use district require an amendment to the Land use Bylaw, ahead efprior to subdivision and development. with a range of land use districts including Medium and High Density Residential, Regional Commercial, Commercial and Industrial Service, Park, and Direct Control